mohan-chinnappan-n/cli-dx/snowflake.md

 ```

 <a name="loadea"></a>
-## Down Snowflake results into csv file and load that intoEinstein Analytics (EA) Dataset
+## Download Snowflake results into csv file and load that intoEinstein Analytics (EA) Dataset

 ### Download from Snowflake into a CSV file
 ```